North Carolina: Anglo-European settlement

 In 1584, Elizabeth I granted a charter to Sir Walter Raleigh, for whom the state capital is named, for land in present-day North Carolina (then part of the territory of Virginia).
-It was the second American territory which the English attempted to colonize.
+It was the second American territory that the English attempted to colonize.
 Raleigh established two colonies on the coast in the late 1580s, but both failed.
+The colony established in 1587 saw 118 colonists 'disappear' when John White was unable to return from a supply run during battles with the Spanish Armada.
 The fate of the "Lost Colony" of Roanoke Island remains one of the most widely debated mysteries of American history.
-Virginia Dare, the first English person to be born in North America, was born on Roanoke Island on August 18, 1587; Dare County is named for her.
+Two native Chieftains, Manteo and Wanchese, of which the former helped the colonists and the latter was distrustful, had involvement in the colony and even accompanied Raleigh to England on a previous voyage in 1585.
+Manteo was also the first Indigenous North American to be baptized by English settlers.
+Upon White's return in 1590, neither native nor Englishman were to be found.
+Popular theory holds that the colonists either traveled away with or assimilated into local native culture.
+Virginia Dare, the first English person to be born in North America, was born on Roanoke Island on August 18, 1587; the surrounding Dare County is named for her.

-As early as 1650, settlers from the Virginia colony had moved into the area of Albemarle Sound.
+As early as 1650, settlers from the Virginia colony had moved into the Albemarle Sound region.
 By 1663, King Charles II of England granted a charter to start a new colony on the North American continent; this would generally establish North Carolina's borders.
 He named it Carolina in honor of his father, Charles I. By 1665, a second charter was issued to attempt to resolve territorial questions.
-In 1712 owing to disputes over governance, the Carolina colony split into North Carolina and South Carolina.
-North Carolina would become a crown colony in 1729.
+This charter rewarded the Lords Proprietors, eight Englishmen to whom King Charles II granted joint ownership of a tract of land in the state.
+All of these men either had remained loyal to the Crown or aided Charles's restoration to the English throne after Cromwell.
+In 1712, owing to disputes over governance, the Carolina colony split into North Carolina and South Carolina.
+North Carolina became a crown colony in 1729.